-The name might not sound very catchy nor inspiring, but that pretty much describes Google Play Music too.
-Spotify is the most popular music streaming service so far and it has both a desktop app and a web app along with apps for almost every platform.
-According to the company, only 3% of its users use the web app while 45% of them use the desktop apps.
+The name might not sound very catchy or inspiring, but that pretty much describes Google Play Music too.
+Spotify is the most popular music streaming service so far and it has both a desktop app and a web app with apps for almost every platform.
+According to the company, only 3% of its users use the web app while 45% use the desktop apps.
 That fact alone should establish how important a desktop player is for music, even if it’s online.
 Google, being an internet company has the vision to do everything on the web.
 It’s understandable but this isn’t the time.

 Features